 Helpers will have the opportunity to live in a simple, rural setting with mindful consumption & the freedom to explore their passions.
 We are open to new suggestions about off-grid living and always happy to learn and share knowledge.
 We want helpers to have a fun and enriching experience here!

-What you are encouraged to help with: mass rocket heater for the greenhouse; balcony for our lounge/cinema/event space; willow tree gazebo; bicycle-powered washing machine; rainwater collection; mushroom cultivation; composting & humanure; kelp harvesting; furniture construction from salvaged materials; murals & general artistic design; horticulture & landscape design; alternative energy generation; general permaculture & gardening help; help with chickens; trail construction; pond building.
+What you are encouraged to help with: mass rocket heater for the greenhouse; balcony for our lounge/cinema/event space; willow tree gazebo; bicycle-powered washing machine; rainwater collection; mushroom cultivation; composting & humanure; kelp harvesting; furniture construction from salvaged materials; murals & art projects; horticulture & landscape design; alternative energy generation; general permaculture & gardening help; trail construction; pond building.

 Individual helpers may stay in a dorm bed.
 Couples must camp (in the summer).
 There is a lot of camping space and we can provide a tent/bedding.

 Limited internet access

 We have pets

 Can host families

 The space isn't ideal for heavy concentration, but we do have pretty strong internet (not for gaming!) and we will do our best to respect your privacy.